 Developed by Oxford Policy Management (OPM), the Fellowship aims to improve policy outcomes for low income countries by providing governments with a source of specialist international expertise.

-The core Fellowship team is comprised of the Executive Director, Director, Programme Manager, Programme Coordinator, Impact and Learning Coordinator and a part-time MEL team.
+The core Fellowship team is comprised of the Director, Programme Manager, Programme Coordinator, Learning and Impact Coordinator and a part-time MEL team.
 The team benefits from expert inputs from across OPM’s business operations.

 Alastair Bradstock is responsible for leading the Oxford Policy Fellowship programme.
 He has 30 years’ experience working in international development.
 He has a PhD and has lived and worked in LMICs for six years.
 His interests include: natural resource management, climate change adaptation, land reform, public health, capacity building and policy making.